insected/bobbae_gcp-wiki/Machine-Learning.md

 [Reinforcement learning](https://www.jeremyjordan.me/overview-of-reinforcement-learning/) is an approach to machine learning where agents are rewarded to accomplish some task.
 "Good" behavior is reinforced via a reward, so this approach can more realistically be considered a method of reward maximization.

-Reinforcement learning is a method of learning where we teach the computer to perform some task by providing it with feedback as it performs actions.
 This is different from supervised learning in that we don't explicitly provide correct and incorrect examples of how the task should be completed, we simply tell the computer when it is doing a good job along the way.
 Reinforcement learning is also distinct from unsupervised learning because we are providing the computer with some level of feedback, even if we aren't providing explicit examples.

 Reinforcement learning is a subfield of machine learning where the machine “lives” in an environment and is capable of perceiving the state of that environment as a vector of features.
 The machine can execute actions in every state.
 Different actions bring different rewards and could also move the machine to another state of the environment.
 The goal of a reinforcement learning algorithm is to learn a policy.
 A policy is a function f (similar to the model in supervised learning) that takes the feature vector of a state as input and outputs an optimal action to execute in that state.
 The action is optimal if it maximizes the expected average reward.